 - Bone spurs.
 Bone spurs are known as “osteophytes” and they often occur as the body’s natural response to arthritis.

 - Increased bone density at the joint line.
-As a result of increasing loading forces due to the loss of cartilage, the bone often thickens at the level of the joint line, leading to “subchondral sclerosis.”
+Increasing weight bearing forces due to the loss of cartilage, the bone often thickens at the level of the joint line, leading to “subchondral sclerosis.”
 This appears as increased whiteness in the bone on x-rays.

 In subtle cases, or if there are other questions that need to be answered, it may be necessary for the treating doctor to order an MRI or a CT Scan of the ankle and hindfoot.